Furlough. The new F word.

 In the first instance, you will see where the average employee sentiment sits on our model.
 However, the model can then be used to see which zones furloughed and non-furloughed colleagues sit in*, as well as how different teams and other demographic groups compare.

-Engagement profile analysis is available with our b-Heard engagement surveys.
+Employee engagement profile analysis is available with our b-Heard engagement surveys.

 For more information, please contact us.